OlympusDAO-Education/Documentation/equations.md

 supply of OHM.
 This allows us to measure the debt of the system.

 $$
-bond Payout = RFV/bondPrice
+bondPayout_{reserveBond} = marketValue_{asset}\ /\ bondPrice
 $$

 Bond payout determines the number of OHM sold to a bonder.
+For [reserve bonds](https://docs.olympusdao.finance/references/glossary#reserve-bonds), the market value of the assets supplied by the bonder is used to determine the bond payout.
+For example, if a user supplies 1000 DAI and the bond price is 250 DAI, the user will be entitled 4 OHM.

 $$
-RFV_{lpBond}=2sqrt(constantProduct) *(LP/totalLP)
+bondPayout_{lpBond} = marketValue_{lpToken}\ /\ bondPrice
 $$

-RFV, or risk-free value, depends on the bond type.
-For LP bond, it is derived from the assets in the liquidity pool.
-Take OHM-DAI pool for instance, the protocol sees OHM and DAI as equal because the protocol measures OHM by its intrinsic value.
-This means we only need to care about the sum of the assets in the pool and not their value.
-Based on the constant product formula x \* y = k, the risk free value is the minimum for x + y.
-This happens to be when x = y.
-We can use the square root of x \* y to determine this point.
+For [liquidity bonds](https://docs.olympusdao.finance/references/glossary#liquidity-bonds), the market value of the LP tokens supplied by the bonder is used to determine the bond payout.
+For example, if a user supplies 0.001 OHM-DAI LP token which is valued at 1000 DAI at the time of bonding, and the bond price is 250 DAI, the user will be entitled 4 OHM.

+## OHM Supply

 $$
-RFV_{bond} = assetSupplied
+OHM_{supplyGrowth} = OHM_{stakers} + OHM_{bonders} + OHM_{DAO}
 $$

-For single-asset bonds such as DAI bond and FRAX bond, the RFV simply equals to the amount of the underlying asset supplied by the bonder.

-## Treasury
+OHM supply does not have a hard cap.
+Its supply increases when:

+- OHM is minted and distributed to the stakers.
+- OHM is minted for the bonder.
+This happens whenever someone purchases a bond.
+- OHM is minted for the DAO.
+This happens whenever someone purchases a bond.
+The DAO gets the same number of OHM as the bonder.

 $$
-IV = reserves/supply
+OHM_{stakers} = OHM_{totalSupply} * rewardRate
 $$

-The intrinsic value is determined by total reserve assets divided by total OHM supply.
+At the end of each epoch, the treasury mints OHM at a set [reward rate](https://docs.olympusdao.finance/references/glossary#reward-rate).
+These OHM will be distributed to all the stakers in the protocol.
+You can track the latest reward rate on the [Olympus Policy dashboard](https://dune.xyz/shadow/Olympus-Policy).

 $$
-profitMint =(IV-1)*supply
+OHM_{bonders} = bondPayout
 $$

-At the end of each epoch, the treasury mints OHM so that IV returns to our intended value of 1.
+Whenever someone purchases a bond, a set number of OHM is minted.
+These OHM will not be released to the bonder all at once - they are vested to the bonder linearly over time.
+The bond payout uses a different formula for different types of bonds.
+Check the [bonding section above](#bonding) to see how it is calculated.

 $$
-epochBurn=|TWAP-IV|*supply*DCV
+OHM_{DAO} = OHM_{bonders}
 $$

-If TWAP is less than IV, the treasury uses this equation to buy back OHM with DAI.
-DCV is a DAO-controlled scaling variable that allows us to tune deflation.
+The DAO receives the same amount of OHM as the bonder.
+This represents the DAO profit.

+## Backing per OHM

+$$
+OHM_{backing} = treasuryBalance_{stablecoin} + treasuryBalance_{otherAssets}
+$$

+Every OHM in circulation is backed by the Olympus treasury.
+The assets in the treasury can be divided into two categories: stablecoin and non-stablecoin.

+$$
+treasuryBalance_{stablecoin} = RFV_{reserveBond} + RFV_{lpBond}
+$$

+The stablecoin balance in the treasury grows when bonds are sold.
+[RFV](https://docs.olympusdao.finance/references/glossary#rfv) is calculated differently for different bond types.

+$$
+RFV_{reserveBond} = assetSupplied
+$$

+For reserve bonds such as DAI bond and FRAX bond, the RFV simply equals to the amount of the underlying asset supplied by the bonder.

+$$
+RFV_{lpBond} = 2sqrt(constantProduct) * (\%\ ownership\ of\ the\ pool)
+$$

+For LP bonds such as OHM-DAI bond and OHM-FRAX bond, the RFV is calculated differently because the protocol needs to mark down its value.
+Why?
+The LP token pair consists of OHM, and each OHM in circulation will be backed by these LP tokens - there is a cyclical dependency.
+To safely guarantee all circulating OHM are backed, the protocol marks down the value of these LP tokens, hence the name *risk-free* value (RFV).